 Ascension is also the Big-Bang to Free Jazz movement that came after it.
 Recorded in mid-1965 and released in early 1966.
 The edition I and II were done at the time but man himself preferred the second one so that’s what was used but off course reissued years later with both, always listen both of them like this and never known it any other way.

 He’s working with an amazing group musos here: Freddie Hubbard on trumpet, Dewey Johnson on trumpet, Marion Brown on alto saxophone, John Tchicai on alto saxophone, Pharoah Sanders on tenor saxophone, Archie Shepp on tenor saxophone, McCoy Tyner on piano, Art Davis on bass, Jimmy Garrison on bass, Elvin Jones on drums and off course himself John Coltrane on tenor saxophone.
 I’m cutting and paste this from somewhere else but it’s the break down of the solos:

 I’m an Aussie but I’ve notices it’s American’s “black history month” in February and with a redneck now in the white house, I might as well add some albums and off course artists that are just so important to me.
-I might even thrown in some very important “black Australian” artists/albums and talk about a bit about the least known well facts my own country’s hideously history at the hand’s of the white devils.
-No, I will do that not just might, I will do it the sooner the better.
+I might even throw in some very important “black Australian” artists/albums and talk about a bit about the less known well facts my own country’s hideously history at the hand’s of those white devils.
+Nope I will do that not just might, I will do it!
+The sooner the better.
 Does that sound like a good idea?

 So I’ve got to ask, who else love this Coltrane record?